 Stirring of the bath fluid is very important for stable temperature control.
 The fluid must be mixed well for good temperature uniformity and fast controller response.
 The stirrer is precisely adjusted for optimum performance.

 8.3 Power

 Power to the bath is provided by an AC mains supply.
-Refer to Section 3.1, Specifications, for power requirement details.
-Power to the bath passes through a filter to prevent switching spikes from being transmitted to other equipment.
-Refer to and read the WARNING at the front of this manual concerning brownout and over voltage protection.
+See Section 3.1, Specifications for power details.
+Refer to and read the CAUTION in front of this manual concerning brownout and over voltage protection.